Technology

 In an era of digital inclusion, where information and powerful technologies once available only to huge organizations become more accessible everyday, and no-name startups burst on the scene to compete with industry giants, the little guys can have more than a fighting chance.

-Or so goes the philosophy of Rokk3r Labs, venture builder that co-builds exponential startups worldwide, and which recently opened an innovation center on the IDE Business School campus in Quito and Guayaquil, Ecuador.
+Or so goes the philosophy of Rokk3r Labs, a venture builder that co-builds exponential startups worldwide, and which recently opened an innovation center on the IDE Business School campus in Quito and Guayaquil, Ecuador.

 Where there’s an empowered entrepreneurial mindset, there’s a way – that’s the conviction underlying Rokk3r Labs’ 10xU IDE innovation center, which offers courses to equip Ecuadorian entrepreneurs with the skills they need to scale local innovation on the international stage.